 - 1.5 cups cooked white rice (I used jasmine)

 - ¾ cup buckwheat flour + more for dusting (see notes)

 - Combine the water and green lentils in a sauce pan and bring to a boil.
 Let cook for about 20 minutes.
 Strain any remaining water and set aside.

 - Combine the flax seeds and water in a small bowl for the “egg” and place in the refrigerator.

 - Heat a skillet to medium-high heat and add the oil.
 Once hot, sauté the peppers and onions for 5-8 minutes or until softened.

-- Add the sautéed veggies, half the lentils, chipotle peppers and sweet potato and coarsely chop.
+- Add the sautéed veggies, half the lentils, chipotle peppers and sweet potato to a food processor and coarsely chop.